Ambati Rayudu: Indian team

 Rayudu was picked in the ODI and T20I squads for the tour of England in July 2014.
 He played in the third ODI at Nottingham where he picked his maiden ODI wicket, that of England captain Alastair Cook, and top-scored with 64 not out to help India register a six-wicket win.
 He followed it with a 53 in the fifth ODI at Leeds.
 He averaged 28.50 in the home ODI series against West Indies in October 2014.
 Rayudu scored his maiden ODI century in the following series against Sri Lanka, hitting an unbeaten 121 in the second ODI at Ahmedabad and guiding India to the target of 275.
 During the match, he shared 100-plus partnerships with both Shikhar Dhawan and Kohli and won his first man of the match award for the knock.
 In the fifth ODI at Ranchi, he made 59 to set up another successful run-chase and a 5–0 whitewash of Sri Lanka.

 Rayudu averaged 19.33 in the tri-series against Australia and England and was selected in India's 15-member squad for the 2015 Cricket World Cup which reached the semifinal, but did not appear in any of the matches in the tournament.
 He played two ODIs on the Bangladesh tour in June 2015 and averaged 22.
 In the subsequent tour of Zimbabwe, Rayudu scored an unbeaten 124 in the first ODI at Harare and won the man of the match award.
 He scored 41 in the next match before suffering an injury that ruled him out of the tour.
 India went on to sweep the series 3–0 and Rayudu was adjudged man of the series.

-In the 2022 IPL Rayudu was bought by the Chennai Super Kings for ₹6.75 crores again after a four year stint with them.
+In the 2022 IPL Rayudu was bought by the Chennai Super Kings for ₹6.75 crores again after a four-year stint with them.
+On 28 May 2023, prior to the 2023 IPL final, Rayudu announced that it would be his final IPL match.
+However, on 29 May 2023, Rayudu announced his retirement from all forms of Indian cricket.

+Other Leagues

+In 2023, shortly after announcing his retirement from Indian cricket, he joined former teammates, Devon Conway and Mitchell Santner, and coach, Stephen Fleming for Rayudu's debut in a league outside of India.
+He is listed as the wicket keeper batsman on the Texas Super Kings squad in one of the 9 available overseas player slots for the inaugural season of Major League Cricket.

+In August 2023, he was signed by St. Kitts & Nevis Patriots as a marquee player ahead of the 2023 season of the Caribbean Premier League.
+He became the second Indian to feature in the CPL, after Pravin Tambe.

 Personal life

 Rayudu married Chennupalli Vidya, a college friend, on 14 February 2009.
-They have one child.
+They have two children.